Wikia/guidelines/TypeScript/README.md

 ## Modules

 Modules are TypeScript's mechanism for encapsulation.
-They are designed to replace [Immediately Invoked Function Expression](https://github.com/Wikia/guidelines/blob/typescript/JavaScript/CodingConventions.md#immediately-invoked-function-expressions-iife) and to be used wherever information hiding is needed.
+They are designed to replace [Immediately Invoked Function Expression](../JavaScript/CodingConventions.md#immediately-invoked-function-expressions-iife) (and, in fact, compile to IIFEs).
+They are to be used wherever information hiding is needed.
 * They are declared as blocks with the `module` keyword
+* Each module should have **its own file**.
 * Should have a block comment describing the use of the module
 * Items in the module that should be externally visible are prefaced with the `export` keyword.
 * Module names should be in `PascalCase`